 Stoichiometry in Chemical Analysis

-Stoichiometric calculations which follow a quantitative analysis methodology is often used by chemists to determine the concentrations of substances present in a sample.
-There are basically two main types of analysis.
-We will discuss them below.
+Stoichiometric calculations, which follow a quantitative analysis methodology, are often used by chemists to determine the concentrations of substances present in a sample.
+There are basically two main types of analysis, and we will discuss them below.

 1. Gravimetric Analysis

-In analytical chemistry, the gravimetric analysis describes the quantitative determination of analyte based on the mass of the solid.
-The gravimetric analysis gives the most accurate results out of all other analytical analysis as the weight of a substance can be measured with great accuracy compared to other fundamental quantities.
+In Analytical Chemistry, gravimetric analysis describes the quantitative determination of an analyte based on the mass of the solid.
+The gravimetric analysis gives the most accurate results out of all other analytical analyses, as the weight of a substance can be measured with great accuracy compared to other fundamental quantities.

-Gravimetric analysis can be generalized into the following types.
+Gravimetric analysis can be classified into the following types:

-- Precipitation gravimetry – It involves isolation of ion in solution by a precipitation reaction, filtering, washing the precipitate free of contaminants, and finally weighing the precipitate and determining its mass by difference.
+- Precipitation gravimetry – It involves the isolation of ions in solution by a precipitation reaction, filtering, washing the precipitate free of contaminants, and finally weighing the precipitate and determining its mass by difference.

-- Electrogravimetry – It involves the electrochemical reduction of metal ions at the cathode and simultaneous deposition of ions on the cathode.
-The cathode is weighed before and after electrolysis and the weight, difference corresponds to the mass of analyte initially present in the sample.
+- Electrogravimetry – It involves the electrochemical reduction of metal ions at the cathode and the simultaneous deposition of ions on the cathode.
+The cathode is weighed before and after electrolysis, and the weight difference corresponds to the mass of the analyte initially present in the sample.